moli-03/repo-soundboard/README.md

 - Supports `.wav` audio files
 - Adjustable (local) volume for each sound button

+## Planed features
+- [ ] Support for more media formats
+- [ ] InGame UI to manage sound buttons
+- [ ] Adjustable volume for others

 ## Usage
-Sound buttons can be configured using a JSON configuration file named `Moli.REPOSoundBoard.json` located in the BepInEx config directory of your Thunderstorm game profile.
+Sound buttons can be configured using a JSON configuration file named `Moli.REPOSoundBoard.json` located in the BepInEx config directory of your Thunderstore game profile.

 ### Locating the config directory
-You can locate the BepInEx config directory directly inside Thunderstorm.
+You can locate the BepInEx config directory directly inside Thunderstore.
 Go to `R.E.P.O. > (your profile) > Settings > Browse profile folder`.
-This will open the Explorer and in there you can navigate to `BepInEx > config`.
+This will open the explorer and in there you can navigate to `BepInEx > config`.
 Inside this directory you should see the `Moli.REPOSoundBoard.json` config file.
 If it does not exist you can create it.

 ### Configuration File Structure